pgf-tikz/pgf/README.md

 [![Travis Build Status][travis-svg]][travis-link]

+PGF is a TeX macro package for generating graphics.
+It is platform- and format-independent and works together with the most important TeX backend drivers, including `pdftex` and `dvips`.
+It comes with a user-friendly syntax layer called Ti*k*Z.

 See the directory `doc/generic/pgf` for more information.
 See the file `doc/generic/pgf/pgfmanual.pdf` for a manual.
 This documentation also explains the installation.
 See the file